libp2p/specs/webrtc/README.md

     // receiver MAY discard any data that it already received on that stream.
     RESET_STREAM = 2;
     // The receiver has previously sent a message with a FIN flag.
 On receiving
-    // this flag they may now close the stream as they know the remote has received
+    // the FIN_ACK flag they may now close the stream as they know the remote has received
-    // all data that was sent.
+    // all data that was sent before the FIN.
     FIN_ACK = 3;
   }